-In this guide, I will apply one icon theme on top of the earlier customization we did for GNOME.
-If you are trying to configure the GNOME desktop look from a stock Ubuntu installation you can follow the below guide step by step.
+In this guide, I will apply one colourful icon theme to the earlier customization we did for GNOME.
+Something like the below.

 Customize GNOME Desktop in Ubuntu

-To Customize GNOME Desktop in Ubuntu in this guide, you need to enable GNOME Extensions, install GNOME Tweaks.
+To Customize GNOME Desktop in Ubuntu in this guide, you need to enable GNOME Extensions and install GNOME Tweaks.
 You can do both with these quick steps.

-To install the GNOME Tweak Tool.
-You can use Ubuntu Software to install Or, run below from the terminal.
+Install the GNOME Tweak Tool.
+You can use Ubuntu Software to install Or run below from the terminal.

 Not all these GNOME Extensions require configurations.
-We will configure the Dash to Panel, Open Weather, Arc Menu.
+We will only configure the Dash to Panel, Open Weather and Arc Menu.

 Configure Dash to Panel

-After installation, the Dash by default moves to the bottom of the screen.
-Right, click on the panel at the bottom and open ‘Dash to Panel Settings’.
-Change the below settings.
+After installation, the Dash, by default, moves to the bottom of the screen.
+Right, click on the panel at the bottom and open ‘Dash to Panel Settings’ to change the below settings.

 On the Position Tab